Operational guidelines for the Danish Helpline

 The use of method

 2. Be a reflective witness rather than putting your own interpretations into the young person’s words.
-In this way, we do not dictate what the young person says, does or thinks, but instead expresses how you experience it.
+In this way, we do not dictate what the young person says, does or thinks, but instead express how you experience it.

 4.Normalize when possible so that it becomes clear to the young people that what they are experiencing may not be as abnormal or strange as they think.

-Special actions towards young people who are exposed to abusive and criminal acts The organization’s counseling is subject to notification and deterrence of children and young people under 18 who are exposed to abusive acts, criminal acts or neglect in the family.
-The counseling’s legal foundation in relation to notification:
+The organisation’s counselling is subject to notification and deterrence of children and young people under 18 who are exposed to abusive acts, criminal acts or neglect in the family.
+The counselling’s legal foundation in relation to notification:

 SERVICE ACT § 153